Sally Collins: Research

-Whilst working at the Pain Research Unit, Nuffield department of Anaesthetics, University of Oxford, Collins developed several practical Evidence Medicine tools which enable the meta-analysis of pain studies and provided the pioneering research for the Oxford Ladder of Analgesic efficacy.
+Whilst working at the Pain Research Unit, Nuffield department of Anaesthetics, University of Oxford, Collins developed several practical Evidence Medicine tools which enable the meta-analysis of pain studies and provided the pioneering research for the Oxford Ladder of Analgesic Efficacy.
 She is the author of several Cochrane reviews including the review of sterile water for back pain in labour.
-This led to her being the UK PI for ICARIS a multicentre, randomised controlled trial which finally demonstrated the analgesic efficacy of intracutaneous sterile water for back pain in labour.
+This led to her being the UK PI for ICARIS a multicentre, randomised controlled trial which finally demonstrated the analgesic efficacy of intra-cutaneous sterile water for back pain in labour.

 Collins has collaborated with Gordon N. Stevenson in the field of image analysis since her D.Phil. and they have multiple publications together, notably in 3D power Doppler ultrasound (3D-PD US) methodology and application to placental imaging.
 Her work with Kypros Nicolaides of the Fetal Medicine Foundation led to the development of the original fully convolutional neural network (OxNNet) which can automatically segment the placenta from a 3D ultrasound volume.
-Collins and her team have developed several fully automated tools (OxNNet Toolkit) for assessment of first trimester placental morphology and vascularity with the ultimate aim of developing a multifactorial risk prediction model for fetal growth restriction and pre-eclampsia later in pregnancy.
+Collins and her team have developed several fully automated tools (the OxNNet Toolkit) for assessment of first trimester placental morphology and vascularity with the ultimate aim of developing a multifactorial risk prediction model for fetal growth restriction and pre-eclampsia later in pregnancy.
 The work of Collins, Stevenson and Alec (William) Welsh on power Doppler (PD) ultrasound has led to the development of the first standardised technique for quantitative estimation of perfusion in 3D which has now been validated in an animal model.

 She has also published on computational modelling of the placenta, working with a Mathematics in Medicine collaboration between the University of Oxford and University of Manchester to develop a stochastic model for early placental development.
 Her recent study modelling placental vascularity with Alys Clark and Joanne James at the University of Auckland, challenges the dogma regarding the origin of the changes seen in the uterine artery waveform, proposing a new mechanism for the underlying pathology.

-Collins’ has also conducted research into diagnosis and management of placenta accreta spectrum (PAS).
+Collins' has also conducted research into diagnosis and management of placenta accreta spectrum (PAS).
 Her work with the International Society for Placenta Accreta Spectrum (IS-PAS) includes producing standardised definitions for ultrasound and MRI markers and the only evidence-based guideline for intra-partum management.
 She has also studied the negative psychological effects of PAS having demonstrated that nearly 50% of women affected by this experience symptoms of post-traumatic stress disorder (PTSD) related to their delivery.